mnofresno/github-autodeploy/README.md

 Base path where the git repositories are stored

-### CustomCommands (array, optional)
+### CustomCommands (array|object, optional)

 Is the list of commands that are needed to be executed in order to update and refresh a deployment (it could include for instance a docker-compose restart service command)

 This commands may make use of the following placeholders with the format of a dollar sign followed by a string.

-For example, if you have this config in your config.js file:
+For example, if you have this config in your config.js file as a collection of commands:

 ```
 {